AmnestyAM/documentation/docs/aspireupdate/index.md

 =======
 🚨Issues/Concerns

-- Need Another plugin dev/tester
+- Need another plugin dev/tester
 - A REST API dev to develop the AspireCloud
 - Need a technical architect for working out the overall design
 - Need testers!